 Frequently Asked Questions

-No. Music is a fundamental part of our culture.
+Music is a fundamental part of our culture.
 There are wonderful social and health benefits associated with learning a musical instrument at all stages of life.

-While it won't necessarily make you smarter, there is abundant evidence to show that people who study and play music gain long term improvement in memory, verbal fluency, information processing, planning ability, and other cognitive functions.*
+There is abundant evidence to show that people who study and play music gain long term improvement in memory, verbal fluency, information processing, planning ability, and other cognitive functions.*

 Am I Too Old?